 Background

-Founded in November 2021 by the National Literacy Trust and Penguin Books, the Libraries for Primaries campaign (formerly known as the Primary School Library Alliance) is a group of organisations who work to address the chronic lack of investment in UK primary school libraries.
+Founded in November 2021 by the National Literacy Trust and Penguin Books, the Libraries for Primaries campaign is a group of organisations who work to address the chronic lack of investment in UK primary school libraries.

-By Spring 2024, we will have transformed 1,000 school libraries and trained over 2,000 teachers and support staff.
+We have successfully transformed over 1,500 libraries and trained over 3,000 teachers and support staff.
 The next phase of our campaign is to ensure that every primary school in the UK has dedicated library space.
+To achieve this ambition, we need your support!

-Our partners include Arts Council England, Bloomberg, Chase, the Marcus Rashford Book Club, Oxford University Press, The Portal Trust, The Unwin Foundation, The Julia and Hans Rausing Trust and (at the time of writing) 30 supporting organisations.
+Our partners include Arts Council England, Bloomberg, Foyle Foundation, Oxford University Press, The Portal Trust, The Unwin Foundation, The Julia Rausing Trust, and (at the time of writing) 30 supporting organisations

 How you can get involved